-In Yoga,there is a sense of flow and continuity, as well as tuning in.
+In Yoga, there is a sense of flow and continuity and tuning in.
 Yoga is not just about the postures, it is a away of being in space and time, tuning our awareness to the joys of movement and stillness.

-I have studied massage as well, and use elements of both blended together in my own practice and teaching.
-In class I try to cater to everyone's individual needs.
+I have studied massage as well, and I use elements of both blended together in my own practice and teaching.
+In class, I try to cater to everyone's individual needs.
 At my studio, where the groups are small, it is easier to give lots of personal attention.
-I give options and variations, so that you can have a "customized practice" in a group fitness format.
-It means that the one person can choose to have an energizing, challenging practice and the person on the next mat can have a less demanding practice at the same time.
+I give options and variations so that you can have a "customized practice" in a group fitness format.
+It means that one person can choose to have an energizing, challenging practice and the person on the next mat can have a less demanding practice at the same time.

 If you have been practicing for some time and want to take your practice to another level, one-on-one instruction can help you do that.
 I can assist you in mastering challenging poses and advanced breath work, as well as meditation and beyond.

 If you are suffering from past injuries or other health issues, I can help you put together a program that would be beneficial.
-Wether it's injury, an illness,general stress, addiction, trauma, or lack of self-confidence, there is always a way that yoga can positively impact your recovery.
-Yoga practice can promote awareness and acceptance of the present mind, body and spirit, and provides tools for creating positive change and healing.
+Whether it's injury, an illness, general stress, addiction, trauma, or lack of self-confidence, there is always a way that Yoga can positively impact your recovery.
+Yoga practice can promote awareness and acceptance of the present mind, body, and spirit, and provides tools for creating positive change and healing.